meta-nitin/Design-Patterns/README.md

 ### Flyweight
 Structural design pattern that allows programs to support vast quantities of objects by keeping their memory consumption low.
 The pattern achieves it by sharing parts of object state between multiple objects.
 In other words, the Flyweight saves RAM by caching the same data used by different objects.

 Before we apply flyweight design pattern, we need to consider following factors:
 	1. The number of Objects to be created by application should be huge.
 	2. The object creation is heavy on memory and it can be time consuming too.
 	3. The object properties can be divided into intrinsic and extrinsic properties.
 Intrinsic properties make the Object unique whereas extrinsic properties are set by client code and used to perform different operations

+Usage -
+1. Only when your program must support a huge number of objects which barely fit into available RAM

 ```java
 // Flyweight